gbdrt/blog/src/230318_hyperjump.md

 Let's add this missing rule to our program.

 First we need to convert a list of digits to a decimal number.
-This is very easy if the list is in reversed order.
+This is very easy if the list is in reverse order.

 ```prolog
 decimal([X], N) :- N is X.